kestra-io/docs/docs/developer-guide/variables/README.md

 Variables are specific fields for tasks.
 They use the power of [Pebble Templates](https://pebbletemplates.io/) with Kestra's special context system, allowing powerful task composition.

 Variables can use variable information registered/existing in the execution context.
-The context is data injected in Variables and can be from different sources:
+The context is data injected in variables and can be from different sources:

 ## Default variables